CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 <!--more-->
 # How to build the iOS app:

-## 1) Build the LibreOffice core code
+## 1) Build the LibreOfficeKit code for iOS
 ### on a Mac ## {#ios-1-build-Lo-mac .extraclass class="requirement-machine"}

-1.1) First you need to build the LibreOffice core code for iOS.
-Put in your autogen.input something like this:
+1.1) First you need to build the LibreOfficeKit code (LibreOffice core) for iOS.
+For the build dependencies, it is the best to install [LODE, the LibreOffice Development Environment](https://wiki.documentfoundation.org/Development/lode) and add its `bin` directory to the `PATH`.
+Then get LibreOffice core source code and put in your autogen.input something like this:

 ```bash
 # Comment out for production builds